awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-walkthroughs.md

 + Advanced: [Walkthrough: Using Automation with Jenkins](automation-jenkins.md)

 **Change Calendar**
-[Change Calendar](systems-manager-change-calendar.md), a capability of AWS Systems Manager, helps you set up date and time ranges when actions you specify are or not permitted to occur in your AWS account\.
+[Change Calendar](systems-manager-change-calendar.md), a capability of AWS Systems Manager, helps you set up date and time ranges when actions you specify are or not permitted to occur in your Amazon Web Services account\.
 + [Creating a Change Calendar entry](change-calendar-create.md)
 + [Creating a Change Calendar event](change-calendar-create-event.md)